Minecraft 26.31.01

 • Fixed an issue that could cause the game to crash in the main menu on Switch.

-A classic patch note line: “fixed several crashes.”
-Good that they’re fixing them, but some specifics would be nice.
+A classic patch-note line — «fixed several crashes.» Good that they’re fixing them, but some specifics would be nice.
 Which crashes exactly?
-Under what conditions?
-Without details, it sounds like “we improved something, trust us.”
-And crashing in the main menu on Switch is just wild.
-How does a game crash before you even start playing?
-Good that they sorted it out, but the questions are still there.
+Under what actions?
+Without details, it sounds like «we improved something, trust us.» And crashing in the main menu on Switch is on another level entirely.
+How do you crash before the game has even started?
+Good that they sorted it out, but the questions remain.

-Overall, this is a solid patch, even if it’s not exactly flashy.
-Some of these fixes really do matter — especially the animation issue and server connection problems.
-But I still can’t shake the feeling that half of these bugs never should have made it into release in the first place.
-And of course, the lack of a proper changelog is frustrating — we’re left piecing the details together bit by bit.
+Overall, this is a solid patch, even if it comes without much fanfare.
+Some of the fixes are genuinely important — especially the animation issue and server connection problems.
+But I still can’t shake the feeling that half of these bugs should never have made it into release in the first place.
+And of course, the lack of a proper changelog is frustrating — we’re left piecing the information together bit by bit.

-Have you noticed any of these fixes on your end yet?
-Let us know in the comments if anything was actually fixed for you.
-And don’t forget to send bug reports — without community feedback, the game isn’t going to improve on its own.
+Have you noticed these fixes on your end yet?
+Share in the comments whether anything was personally fixed for you.
+And don’t forget to send bug reports — without feedback from all of us, the game won’t get any better.

 Available versions: